roysourav2023/FreeCodeCamp-2/Responsive Web Design/Applied Visual Design/README.md

     5) Sticky
         Theu are positioned based on the user's scroll position.
         It is positioned relative until a given offset position is met in the viewport then it "sticks" in place (like position:fixed).

+Z-index -

+    The z-index property can specify the order of how elements are stacked on top of one another.
+    Higher values for the z-index property of an element move it higher in the stack than those with lower values.